maherhelaoui/UATM-Based-yolo11--UAES/README.md

 $ python3 TrainYOLO11G1.py

-To Train YOLO11G3 on different Datasets you can use

-$ python TrainYOLO11G3.py
-or
-$ python3 TrainYOLO11G3.py

 Each yolo11Gi model is generated as decribed in Neural Computing and Applications journal paper.

-To generate yolo11G0, yolo11G3 and yolo11G4 you can use
+To Generate and Train yolo11G0, yolo11G3 and yolo11G4 you can use

-$ python GenerateyoloGi.py
+$ python GenerateTrainYolo11Gi.py
 or
-$ python3 GenerateyoloGi.py
+$ python3 GenerateTrainYolo11Gi.py
 ______________________________________________________________________________________________________________________

                              B Real Word Simplified Demo of Universal Autonomous Driving System